Skip to main content

 Diagram-style editorial figure showing how sovereignty requirements flow into approved hardware, local operations, and repeatable procurement lanes.

-Still, it would be silly to confuse this with maximal independence.
-If the control plane, model packaging, lifecycle story, and hardware roadmap all point back to the same few vendors, sovereignty becomes managed dependence under tighter local control, not full strategic autonomy.
+But it would still be sloppy to confuse this with maximal independence.
+If the control plane, model packaging, lifecycle story, and hardware roadmap all point back to the same few vendors, sovereignty becomes managed dependence under tighter local control.
 That may be good enough.
 It is not the same thing.

 Source file